Best Ways to Stream FS1 Without Cable

 Premier plan: $169.99/month (~185+ channels)

-Promo: First month may drop to $49.99 for new customers.
+Promo: First month may drop to $59.99 for new customers, with some leaner "Genre Packs" starting at $19.99.

 Note: Regional sports fees, equipment rental, and local channel availability may add extra costs.